microsoft/fluentui/packages/react-text/MIGRATION.md

 ## Introduction

-This guide is a reference for upgrading from Fabric or Northstar into our converged library.
+This guide is a reference for upgrading from v7 (Fabric) or v0 (Northstar) into v9 (Fluent UI / converged).

 ## Property mapping